Adhesive Application

 Choosing adhesive for pergolas and other outdoor furniture

-In summer we all want to be outside in nature, surrounded by as much natural greenery as possible, and those who have space in their backyard are thinking about setting up a place like this.
-It's the time of year when orders for gazebos, pergolas and other wooden decorations go through the roof.
-About pergolas and gazebos we've already talked about, but without insisting on gluing the wood that sits outside.
+In summer, we all want to be outside in nature, surrounded by as much natural greenery as possible, and those who have space in their backyard are thinking about creating one.
+This is the time of year when orders for gazebos, pergolas and other wooden furnishings are booming.
+About pergolas and gazebos, but without then insisting on gluing the wood on the outside.

-The elements of these constructions are not always made of a single piece of wood.
-Those light beams that form the 'roof' of pergolas or support posts are made of layers of wood glued together.
-These elements are sometimes impregnated in autoclave before the work is carried out to increase their resistance to damp, insects or mould.
-For the beams to remain intact the solder must not be affected by the aggressive conditions in the autoclave.
-Polyurethane adhesives are most often used as they are highly resistant to boiling or pressure impregnation.
-But they are not the only adhesives that can be used in aggressive conditions, and certainly not the only ones that can withstand the high humidity outside and the action of weathering and UV radiation.
+The elements of these constructions are not always a single piece of wood.
+Those light beams that form the 'roof' of pergolas or the supporting posts are made of layers of wood glued together.
+These elements are sometimes autoclave impregnated before the work to increase their resistance to moisture, insects or mold.
+For the beams to remain intact, the bond must not be affected by the aggressive conditions in the autoclave.
+Polyurethane adhesives are most commonly used as they are highly resistant to boiling or pressure impregnation.
+But they are not the only adhesives that can be used in aggressive conditions, and certainly not the only ones that can withstand high outdoor humidity, weathering and UV radiation.

 pergolas